Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Se este personagem me tivesse levado ao cume d'uma montanha na Palestina, por uma noite de lua cheia, e ahi, mostrando-me cidades, raças e imperios adormecidos, sombriamente me dissesse:―«Mata o Mandarim, e tudo o que vês em valle e collina será teu»,―eu saberia replicar-lhe, seguindo um exemplo illustre, e erguendo o dedo ás profundidades constelladas:―«O meu reino não é d'este mundo!»

-If this character had taken me to the top of a mountain in Palestine on a full moon night, and there, showing me cities, races, and empires asleep, he had darkly said to me: "Kill the Mandarin, and all that you see in the valley and on the hills will be yours," I would know how to reply, following an illustrious example, and pointing to the starry depths: "My kingdom is not of this world!"
+If this character had taken me to the summit of a mountain in Palestine, on a full moon night, and there, showing me cities, races and empires asleep, had somberly said to me: "Kill the Mandarin, and everything you see in the valley and on the hill will be yours", I would have been able to reply to him, following an illustrious example, and raising my finger to the starry depths: "My kingdom is not of this world!"

 Foi talvez uma illusão; mas pareceu-me que um sino, de bocca tão vasta como o mesmo céo, badalava na escuridão, através do Universo, n'um tom temeroso que decerto foi acordar sóes que faziam né-né e planetas pançudos resonando sobre os seus eixos...

-It may have been an illusion, but it seemed to me that a bell, as vast as the sky itself, rang in the darkness, across the Universe, in a fearful tone that would surely wake sole stars and plump planets resonating on their axes...
+It was perhaps an illusion; but it seemed to me that a bell, with a mouth as vast as the sky itself, was ringing in the darkness, across the Universe, in a fearsome tone that surely woke up suns that were making noises and fat planets resonating on their axes...

 O individuo levou um dedo á palpebra, e limpando a lagrima que ennevoára um instante o seu olho rutilante:

-The individual wiped a finger across his eyelid and wiped away the tear that had clouded his brilliant eye for a moment:
+The individual put a finger to his eyelid, and wiped away the tear that had momentarily clouded his sparkling eye:

 ―Pobre Ti-Chin-Fú!...